bramp/rustdns/README.md

 cargo watch -- cargo test --lib -- --nocapture
 ```

 The test suite is full of real life examples, from querying DNS servers online.
-This was generated withh `cargo run --bin generate_tests`.
+This was generated withh `cargo run -p generate_tests`.

 ## Fuzzing